MartaGDC/Queering-the-map/README.md

 ## Description of the discourse

 ### Word count
-It was done only considering those comment in english.
-Using the library nltk.corpus, and the stop words present by default in it, the most repeated english words in the world were "first", "love" and "time".
+It was done only considering those comment in English.
+Using the library nltk.corpus, and the stop words present by default in it, the most repeated English words in the world were "first", "love" and "time".

 | Top words | Count  |
 |-----------|-------:|